-Join Anthony Q. Artis for an in-depth discussion in this video Exploring types of video cameras, part of Foundations of Video: Cameras and Shooting.
+Join Anthony Q. Artis for an in-depth discussion in this video Exploring types of video cameras, part of Video Foundations: Cameras and Shooting.

 Now I want to talk about the chief tool of the digital filmmaker, and that's the video camera.
 Once upon a time the term video camera was used to just encompass a handful of devices which all had very similar characteristics.
 But nowadays there are many types of video cameras at all budget, level, shapes, and sizes, so I am going to start with a quick overview of the types of video cameras you can choose from.
 At the bottom of the video camera food chain are smartphones with built-in video cameras.